bruhmastir/library/docs/vacc_documents/policies/training_policy.md

 ### C3
 ### Additional Endorsements
 #### Dubai
+All positions within Dubai are designated as Tier 1 under the GCAP policy.
+As such, controllers of all ratings must obtain a Tier 1 endorsement before they are authorized to control any Dubai positions.

+It is important to note that the airports of Al-Maktoum (OMDW) and Sharjah (OMSJ) are not classified as Tier 1 and do not require a Tier 1 endorsement to control.

+The following Dubai-specific endorsements are available:

+- **Dubai DEL/GND** – For controllers holding an S1 rating
+- **Dubai TWR** – For controllers holding an S2 rating
+- **Dubai TMA** – For controllers holding an S3 rating

+Please note: The **Dubai TMA** endorsement is also required to conduct training or operations on the U.A.E Radar position when using the bandbox sector in a top-down capacity.

+##### Eligibility
+Before a controller is eligible to complete a Tier 1 Dubai endorsement, they must meet the following requirements:

+- Be **active on the Arabian vACC Controller Roster**
+- Have **no significant negative feedback** on record

+Additional requirements based on the endorsement being pursued:

+- **Dubai DEL/GND** – Minimum of 25 hours on the S1 rating
+- **Dubai TWR** – Minimum of 25 hours on the S2 rating
+- **Dubai TMA** – Minimum of 35 hours on the S3 rating

+Controllers who meet all the requirements above must submit a support ticket to the Arabian vACC ATC Training Department to express their interest in obtaining the Tier 1 Dubai endorsement.

+If a controller applies for a DEL/GND endorsement and later obtains their S2 rating, they will need to go through the same process again to obtain the next Tier 1 Dubai endorsement for TWR.
+Similarly, controllers holding an S3 rating and seeking the Tier 1 Dubai endorsement for TMA will need to follow the same process.

+##### Theoretical Course & Examination
+The theoretical course for the specific Tier 1 Dubai endorsement is available through the [Arabian vACC Moodle](https://moodle.arabian-vacc.com) platform.
+This course includes all relevant resources required to understand and operate the Dubai positions effectively.

+Access to the theoretical examination will only be granted once the controller has met all eligibility criteria outlined above and has formally requested access.

+Upon successful completion of the theoretical examination, the controller must submit a support ticket to the Arabian vACC ATC Training Department confirming they have passed and completed the theoretical examination.
+Once the department has verified the result, the controller will be eligible to proceed to the practical phase.

+##### Practical Training
+Controllers who have passed the specific Tier 1 Dubai theoretical examination will then be able to proceed to the practical phase and undergo sessions with a mentor or instructor.
+These sessions will cover the practical aspects of the training, applying all theoretical knowledge to ensure the controller understands the procedures and operations of the position.

+After completing the practical phase and once a mentor or instructor is satisfied with the controller's performance, the endorsement will be added to the controller's profile on Hayya.

+Controllers are not permitted to connect on any Dubai positions until the endorsement is visible on the controller roster on Hayya.

 #### AFIS
 All Aerodrome Flight Information Service (AFIS) positions within the Arabian vACC, located in the Doha (OTDF), Muscat (OOMM), and U.A.E (OMAE) FIRs, are classified as Tier 2 positions under the GCAP policy.